mahettom/Pixel-Pursuit/README.md

 ## Description

 For the first project, we needed to render a game in the browser.
-And he should have logic for winning and/or losing and show feedback to the player in either case.
+He should have logic for winning and/or losing and also show feedback to the player in either case.

 ## Challenge